Since the 1990s, European budget airlines have been making their presence known as a viable travel option.

-2. Finding your gate
+Stage 2: Finding your gate

 Finding your gate requires a special kind of athleticism.
 Have you ever run a 5K in 6.3 minutes?
 No?

 WELL HOLD ON TIGHT BECAUSE THIS IS HOW LONG YOU HAVE TO GET TO YOUR PLANE ON THE OTHER END OF THE TERMINAL.
-Just ignore the stares of those smug British Airways passengers at Gate 1 whose airline could afford a prime location.
-They’re just jealous…

 …who am I kidding, no one is jealous of you right now.
 Own it.

 The chances that the flight will be rescheduled last minute or moved to a gate in another terminal 5 minutes before boarding are also high.
 Again, these are chances you should be willing to take.

-3. Lining up
+Stage 3: Lining up

 You just race for your place in line and hope to all that is good in the world that there is room for your physics-defying suitcase you packed earlier.

 While common sense and proper queuing may prevail in some instances (especially if you’re in a plane full of Brits), sometimes it becomes a free for all and you are left in a heap of rubble wondering how everyone who was behind you 10 minutes ago are now 3rd in line.

 The “Premium” or “Plus” flyers usually have their own line and board first (which also costs extra money), but really, you’re all about to get onto a budget flight, so let’s not pretend anyone has real superiority here.